xishantingyu/SESE/day3/weekly_report.md

 	-	"We need to take several steps" is much stronger.

 	-	"Your attention is invited to the attached document" is weak.
-There's no inviting going on \-\- this is not a party!
+There's no inviting going on \- this is not a party!

 	-	"Please read the attached document" is better.

-	-	"The attached document contains information on ..." is even better-- it tells the reader what to expect in the attachment.
+	-	"The attached document contains information on ..." is even better \- it tells the reader what to expect in the attachment.

 *	Whenever possible, make the doer of the action the subject of the verb.
 There are times when for political or diplomatic reasons you might not want to reveal who is doing what to whom, but readers process the information better and remember it longer if you're clear about the relationships.
 For example: